 - 1 tablespoon cornstarch

-- Add a small pinch of salt and sesame oil to minced beef.
+- Add a small pinch of salt and ground pepper in minced beef or pork.
 Mix well and set aside.

 - Get a wok and heat up around 2 tablespoons of oil, fry the minced meat until crispy.
-Transfer out beef out and leave the oil in.
+Transfer out and leave the oil in.

 - Transfer out when almost all the seasonings stick to tofu cubes.
 Sprinkle Szechuan peppercorn powder (to taste)and chopped garlic greens if using.